-Modern and emergent automotive systems are highly complex, dominated by a large amount of integrated electronics and software components.
+Modern and emergent automotive systems are highly complex, dominated by a large number of integrated electronics and software components.
 The electronic and software components perform and contribute to a diversity of device functionality, ranging across infotainment, driver assistance, radio and wireless communication, etc. The future is expected to see an even more explosive increase in complexity, with emergence of fully automated connected cars that will need to have com continuous communication with a smart highway system, interact with a variety of structured and ad hoc networks with different levels of trustworthiness, and make real-time analytics in the context of an in-motion, rapidly changing environment.
 In this complex world, it is clearly critical to ensure that these systems behave predictably, securely, and reliably, even in the environment involving interaction with millions of other, potentially malicious computing agents.
 A hacked automotive system, in the world of self-driving vehicles and vehicles with automated driver assistance, can cause catastrophic consequences, including significant loss of human lives, a breakdown of highway systems, and shutdown of an entire city or region.
-Indeed, automotive systems do (and must) require some of the most stringent levels of compliance with requirements from security.
+Indeed, automotive systems do (and must) require some of the most stringent levels of compliance with requirements for security.
 On the other hand, the high complexity of the systems makes enforcement of such standards a highly challenging exercise.

 Unsurprisingly, there has been a large interest in recent years on secure and trustworthy computing systems and devices in general, and automotive systems in particular.
 Nevertheless, there has been little effort to unify and consolidate this research.
 Much of the research is sprinkled across proceedings of various conferences with varying scopes and purpose.
 Furthermore, much of the research on automotive security is conflated with other related areas of security assurance with analogous but different challenges, including wearables, Internet-of-Things, or even traditional hardware and software designs.
 This leaves a researcher getting initiated in this area with the daunting task of sifting the various challenges, complexities, and research directions, identifying approaches applicable to automotive systems in particular, and comprehending evolving challenges caused by the rising complexity of these systems through the past, present, and future.